-The complaint alleged that the District's website is not in compliance with Section 504 and Title II because it is not accessible to individuals with vision and print disabilities, individuals who are deaf and hard of hearing, and individuals who have fine motor impairments.
-The Complainant used the web accessibility evaluation tools PowerMapper, A-Checker and the Wave tool and reported to OCR that the District website had certain webpages that are not accessible to individuals with vision and print disabilities, individuals who are deaf and hard of hearing, and individuals who have fine motor impairments.
-She then provided OCR with a list of errors from the website web accessibility evaluation tools that she used.
+The complaint alleged that the District's website is not in compliance with Section 504 and Title II because it is not accessible to individuals with disabilities.
+The Complainant used the web accessibility evaluation tools PowerMapper, A-Checker and the Wave tool and reported to OCR that the District website had certain webpages that were not accessible to individuals with disabilities.
+She then provided OCR with a list of errors from the website based on the web accessibility evaluation tools that she used.

 OCR used a web accessibility tool to do a preliminary review of certain web pages identified by the Complainant and found accessibility alerts that raise possible compliance concerns as to whether the pages are accessible to individuals with disabilities.
-For example, on many of the District's web pages (at the time of OCR's review), the form controls were not accessible, the keyboard controls were not always visually apparent, the visual contrast was insufficient, there was no "skip navigation" feature allowing users with disabilities to navigate the website as easily as those without disabilities, and there were links to uncaptioned videos.
+For example, at the time of OCR's review, OCR found many causes for concern, including, but not limited to, videos linked to the District's website that were not captioned, very low contrast displayed on the highlighted portion of the webpages when navigating the District's web site with the keyboard, low contrast on other areas of the web site, web site forms that were without form labels, and images that had missing alternative text.

-On February 2, 2017, prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
-Although the results of OCR's web accessibility assessment described above do not, without more, provide sufficient evidence for OCR to determine a violation of

-Section 504 or Title II, they raise compliance concerns regarding the accessibility of the website.
+On September 13, 2017, prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
+Although the results of OCR's web accessibility assessment described above do not, without more, provide sufficient evidence for OCR to determine a violation of Section 504 or Title II, they raise compliance concerns regarding the accessibility of the website.
 Therefore, OCR determined that it is appropriate to resolve this complaint with an agreement.
 Accordingly, OCR is not making a finding with regard to the District's compliance with Section 504 or Title II in this letter.